TTTaevas/kanaguessr/README.md

-# KanaLearning
+# kanaguessr

-KanaLearning is a webpage created to help people learn [Hiragana](https://en.wikipedia.org/wiki/Hiragana) and [Katakana](https://en.wikipedia.org/wiki/Katakana) through repeated failure, aka brute-forcing.
+[kanaguessr](https://kanaguessr.taevas.xyz/) is a webpage where a character appears in [hiragana](https://en.wikipedia.org/wiki/Hiragana), [katakana](https://en.wikipedia.org/wiki/Katakana), or [romaji](https://en.wikipedia.org/wiki/Romanization_of_Japanese), and you have to guess its equivalent in one of those syllabaries

-It may also be used to test out your way to [type in Japanese](https://www.coscom.co.jp/learnjapanese801/msime_win10_en1.html), by constantly switching through three different alphabets; Hiragana, Katakana & Romaji.
+you may use it to train yourself with [typing in japanese](https://www.coscom.co.jp/learnjapanese801/msime_win10_en1.html), by constantly switching through three different syllabaries

-KanaLearning is currently available on [GitHub Pages](https://tttaevas.github.io/KanaLearning/).
+or you may simply use it to test your knowledge of hiraganas and katakanas by typing their equivalent in romaji